6 Important IoT Trends For 2022-2024

 With the complicated nature of IoT data collection and analysis, it’s inevitable that applications will come along to help inexperienced businesses cope.

-For instance, spending on IoT software in 2020 grew by over 30%.
+For instance, spending on IoT software grew by over 30% last year.

 While spending on the actual hardware only grew by around 5%.